inno-se/the-guide/README.md

 > [!NOTE]
 > Sections are listed in a subjective order of importance.

+## Development environment as code

+- Describe development environment configuration using code.
+- Make the environment reproducible so that each developer has the same tools and project-related environment variables in their shell.
+- Commit configuration and lock files to the repo so that the environment can be versioned and shared among all developers.

 ### VS Code

 VS Code is a code editor that features numerous extensions and integrates well with GitHub and LLMs.